BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 ```

 4. Post-Installation:
-After a successful installation, within 3 seconds, unplug the USB connector from the Micro:Bit.
+After a successful installation, within 3 seconds, unplug the USB connector from the Micro:bit.
-If you turned off the Neuro:Bit earlier, there should be no LED lights displayed on the Micro:Bit screen.
+If you turned off the Neuro:bit earlier, there should be no LED lights displayed on the Micro:bit screen.
-Ensure that the Neuro:Bit switch (on the back) is in "ECG" mode.
+Ensure that the Neuro:bit switch (on the back) is in **ECG mode**.

 ## Begin Preprocessing ##
 Now that your program is installed, it is time for preprocessing!

 PLEASE READ ALL INSTRUCTIONS BEFORE YOU BEGIN.

-1. Turn on the Neuro:Bit:
+1. Turn on the Neuro:bit:

-2. Switch on the Neuro:Bit device.
+2. Switch on the Neuro:bit device.
 - Ghost LED:
 Soon after powering on, you will see a GHOST LED appear on your screen.